What Causes Chronic Urinary Tract Infections in Women

 Paul Sturman, Ph.D., a researcher from the Center for Biofilm Engineering, proposes: “A catheter is where biofilms typically start to form.
 But then they could move into the urinary tract and the following infections could certainly be caused by a biofilm.
 Generally speaking, when you’ve got a persistent infection inside somebody’s body it’s often a biofilm that is causing that.”

-In fact, biofilms are currently estimated to be responsible for over 65% of nosocomial infections and 80% of all microbial infections.
+In fact, biofilms are currently estimated to be responsible for up to 80% of all microbial infections.

 Urologist Dr. Melissa Kaufman is doubtful that biofilm could form on a bladder surface given that, especially during an acute infection, bladder sheds epithelial cells to get rid of invading bacteria.
 However, it is a known fact that opportunistic bacteria can create intracellular communities and avoid antibiotics and immune defenses that way.
 Dr. Kaufman says, “Bacteria can take advantage of a normal process that bladder cells undergo when recycling parts of their cell membranes.
 The bacteria are perhaps willing participants, or perhaps bystanders that become internalized [in a structure of a bladder cell], but their role in recurrent UTIs remains a mystery since they are not growing but persisting in that environment.”